 Returning to normal activities

-Grief following the death of someone who has taken their own life can lead to a significant decline in your ability to concentrate and return to normal activities.
+Grief following the death of a loved one through suicide can lead to a significant decline in your ability to concentrate and return to normal activities.
 If you are working, you will usually recover to take your place in the workforce again given time and support.
 Many employers may offer additional leave, lighter duties or workplace counselling.
-Others again, for example in a small business, may not have the capacity to provide reduced duties.
+Others may not have the capacity to provide reduced duties.
 Sometimes unrealistic expectations from an employer create significant stress and may result in a valued employee leaving the workplace.
 Speaking with a line manager, checking employment contracts and Health, Safety and Welfare documents regarding employee assistance programs or counselling are strongly advised.

 Suicide Prevention Service: 1300 07 77 98